SonarSource/gh-action-lt-backlog/ToggleLockBranch/ReadMe.md

 A branch protection rule for the configured `branch-pattern` has to exist before running this action.

+### IaC branch protection in re-service-config

+When the branch protection is configured as IaC in `re-service-config`, the next Terraform deployment will randomly override the branch lock, rendering this action ineffective.

+Update your IaC branch protection to ignore changes of `lock_branch`.
+[Example](https://github.com/SonarSource/re-service-config/blob/e24020e5d678547358e38b57979546038d645e17/github_sonarsource/analysis-team/repo_analysis-dotnet-squad.tf#L1387-L1389)

 ## Example usage

 :warning: Use `runs-on: sonar-runner` in private repos.